andrew-d/goscrape/README.md

 Here's the rough roadmap of things that I'd like to add.
 If you have a feature request, please let me know by [opening an issue](https://github.com/andrew-d/goscrape/issues/new)!

-- [ ] Add support for using PhantomJS to grab a website's content
 - [ ] Allow deduplication of Pieces (a custom callback?)
 - [ ] Improve parallelization (scrape multiple pages at a time, but maintain order)